CKohwo/CKohwo/README.md

 - 👋 Hi, I’m @CKohwo
 - I’m interested in the world of AI
-- I’m an Engineer & Data scientist
+- I’m an Engineer & Data scientist & Python developer
 - I’m enhancing my knowledge bandwith by working on difficult and challenging projects

 <!---